Isti01/glCraft/README.md

     - The chunks are hollow on the inside, so most of the blocks that are not visible are not sent to the GPU.
     - Each vertex in a chunk is only 4 bytes long to make the game as memory-efficient as possible (on the GPU side).
     - The game has animated textures and an animated skybox.
-    - The game supports semi-transparent textures, the chunk meshes are sorted before drawing.
+    - The game supports semi-transparent textures, ambient occlusion and the chunk meshes are sorted before drawing.
 - Gameplay
   -
     - The game has very basic, minecraft-like physics, with two movement modes: